-Your knowledge base software needs to have a search engine integrated that delivers results fast, even with thousands of articles and documentation to scroll through.
+The best in class features of knowledge base software needs to have a search engine integrated that delivers results fast, even with thousands of articles and documentation to scroll through.

 And beyond being fast, your search engine should take into account the fact that most customers are just a little bit lazy.

 If they can get by with typing two words instead of three, or entering the incorrect spelling, fully expect them to.
 Also, they may not know the exact names of the products you offer or the way you have them labelled in your knowledge base.

 31% of customers want instant online help.
 Get started with a knowledge base solutionSignup now

 Your search engine, therefore, needs to be forgiving and allow for partial search.

 This means using an algorithm that makes the connection between what they type in and what they’re looking for, including misspelt words.